These are the staggering numbers behind Florence's wrath

 20,000 shelter evacuees

-More than 20,000 people were staying in 157 emergency shelters in North Carolina on Saturday.
-"If those shelters fill up, we will establish more shelters," Cooper said.
+More than 20,000 people were staying in 157 emergency shelters in North Carolina on Saturday, Cooper said.
+"If those shelters fill up, we will establish more shelters."

 150 miles